prideout/aobaker/README.md

 The first bullet uses Thekla's parameterization code; the second bullet uses Intel's embree library for raytracing.

+**Similar Tools**

-Note that [libigl](http://libigl.github.io/libigl) can also do this kind of stuff, which is protected by the Mozilla Public License.
+[libigl](http://libigl.github.io/libigl) can do mesh parameterization and ambient occlusion baking.
+It is protected by the Mozilla Public License.

+Texture coordinates can be generated using Microsoft's open source [UVAtlas](https://github.com/Microsoft/UVAtlas) tool, which is a somewhat Windows-oriented project.

 ---